stonatm/m5atom_matrix/tmp36_thermometer/README.md

  **draw number** - Draws the given positive integer from the range [0-99] on the LED matrix.

  **set number colors** - Sets the colors for the tens digits, ones and the place where these numbers overlap on the display.
+Color is a number in the range from 0 to 360 in HSV color model,